Breaking Bad: Casting

 Aaron Paul's casting was also initially questioned by production, as Paul looked too old and too much of a "pretty boy" to be associated with meth cooking.
-Gilligan reconsidered Paul's skills after seeing his audition and recalling he had also had guest starred on The X-Files episode "Lord of the Flies".
+Gilligan reconsidered Paul's skills after seeing his audition and recalling that he had also guest-starred on The X-Files episode "Lord of the Flies".
 Gilligan originally intended for Pinkman to be killed at the end of Breaking Bads first season in a botched drug deal as a plot device to plague Walter White with guilt.
 However, Gilligan said by the second episode of the season, he was so impressed with Paul's performance that "it became pretty clear early on that that would be a huge, colossal mistake, to kill off Jesse".
 Similarly, Dean Norris had shown his ability to be a law enforcement official in The X-Files episode "F. Emasculata", and was brought on to be Hank Schrader, Walter's brother-in-law and DEA agent.

+Other cast members later described performance choices that shaped their characters.
+Anna Gunn described Skyler White as "grounded, tough, smart and driven", and said the character's stalled writing career reflected her desire to be creative and productive.
+RJ Mitte, who has a milder form of cerebral palsy than Walter White Jr., said he learned to walk on crutches and slowed his speech for the role.
+Giancarlo Esposito said his ashtanga yoga and meditation practice helped him create Gus Fring's controlled, methodical physical presence.

+Bob Odenkirk said he was offered the role of Saul Goodman during the second season, when the character was planned for the final four episodes.
+Odenkirk contributed Saul's comb-over hairstyle and drew on Hollywood agents and film producer Robert Evans for the character's fast-talking delivery.
+An oral history of Saul Goodman later described the character as initially uncertain in long-term importance, before Odenkirk's performance and the writers' development of the role led to the creation of Better Call Saul.
+Jonathan Banks said he avoided closely modeling Mike Ehrmantraut on Harvey Keitel's Winston Wolfe character from Pulp Fiction, despite comparisons between the two cleaner roles.